Do dental implants hurt? Before beginning a dental implant treatment, many patients ask us whether the procedure will be painful.

 The appearance of new technologies in odontology such as the dental microscope helps the surgeon increase his vision by up to 10 times, which helps reduce wounds and be more careful throughout the intervention.
 As we’ve seen before, these two factors reduce annoyances and the pain the dental implant could cause.

 Sedating the patient

 Thus, thanks to techniques like the ones we’ve just mentioned, painless dental implants are possible nowadays.
-Nevertheless, it’s key to count with the necessary methodology, resources and technology, and to be able to say confidently to our patients: “dental implants don’t hurt.”
+Nevertheless, it’s key to count on the necessary methodology, resources and technology, and to be able to say confidently to our patients: “Dental implants don’t hurt.”